sferguson12/dungeon-alchemist-post-processor/README.md

 should be considerably less effort than updating everything by hand every time the Dungeon Alchemist JSON is imported.

+### Inference Rules

+Since everything is just a "wall", we have to infer what the configuration should be from the exported settings.
+In the DA export:

+- Fences and windows both block movement and sound, but not sense, and are not doors (making fences and windows identical)
+- Gates block movement, sound, and sense, and are doors (making them identical to actual doors)

+We can apply the following rules to attempt to infer the original type of a wall:

+- A window can be no more than two grid units in length
+- A window cannot block sense

+- A fence can be any number of grid tiles in length
+- A fence cannot block sense
+- A window that is attached to fence segments at both ends is likely a misidentified fence

+- A gate can be no more than two grid units in length
+- A gate can only be attached to a fence or another gate

 ### Usage

 To run the transformation, use the following command: